 It was a hot day, and we needed some refreshments.
 So when this tearoom popped up close to Hawkers Cove, we made our way straight there.

 Rest a While is the most charming of tea gardens with jaw-dropping views of the surrounding scenery.
+The traditional cream tea was also the best of all our time in Cornwall.

 8. National Lobster Hatchery

-The point is, that our marine life populations are vulnerable, and that’s especially true for lobster around the Cornish coast.
+Marine life populations are vulnerable, and that’s especially true for lobster around the Cornish coast.

 The national lobster hatchery in Padstow is doing incredible things.
 It raises awareness of the issue and actively rears lobsters to give them the best chance of survival.